 I love watching The Pioneer Women on tv, and when I found her blog I had to go read it!
 She is so personable and seems like she has such a sweet heart!
-When I saw this recipe for a Spicy Dr.Pepper Shredded Pork, I couldn’t pass it up!
+When I saw her recipe for a Spicy Dr.Pepper Shredded Pork, I couldn’t pass it up!
 I am a huge fan of Dr. Pepper and I am always up for trying out new recipes like you know ;-)!!!

 So I embarked on a new journey of stepping out and trying something I have never heard of!
 The recipe calls for Chipotle Peppers in Adobe sauce.
 I had never heard of it or seen it before.
 But, I headed to the store and I found it in the aisle with the pasta and specialty foods.
 I found the smaller size can, as she used a little bit bigger size.
 She said depending on how much spice you like, then use less or more to adjust the flavor!